Travel Policies

 • Upgrades — air, hotel, or car rental (Exception: upgrades to business class for transoceanic or intercontinental air travel are permitted for flight times exceeding eight hours)

-• Insurance costs, such as life insurance, flight insurance, personal automobile insurance, and baggage insurance
+• Insurance costs, such as life insurance, personal automobile insurance, and baggage insurance.
+Flight insurance is allowed with prior approval

 • In-room movies.